acuartango/ldapJSONRestService/README.md

 This Rest service is for getting JSON objects from ldap searches.
 This way is easier contact to ldap from languages like javascript (node, angular, ionic,...)

-This rest service is based on flask software to serve a Rest service on your server that connects to an ldap server and returns a JSON object
+This rest service uses flask to serve a Rest service on your server that connects to an ldap server and returns a JSON object

 NOT STILL FOR PRODUCTION, WORKING COPY !